Host Family Dinner

 - Select a date on the calendar

-- Use Family House kitchens to prepare or heat up food as needed
+- You are welcome to use the kitchens at Family House to prepare your meal or heat up anything as needed

-- If catered food, please let us know in advance
+- Food can also be catered – please let us know in advance if you are planning this

 - Table décor (optional)

-- Baked potato bar (cheese, sour cream, broccoli, bacon), seasonal roasted veggies
+- Baked potatoes with toppings (cheese, sour cream, broccoli, bacon)

 - Picnic food (salads, hot dogs, hamburgers, fruit)